-Clint Bolick is the Vice President for Litigation of Arizona's Goldwater Institute, a member of the right-wing State Policy Network (SPN), and a research fellow with the Hoover Institution.
+Clint Bolick is an Arizona Supreme Court Justice.
+Before being named to the bench by Gov. Doug Ducey (AZ), he was Vice President for Litigation of Arizona's Goldwater Institute, a member of the right-wing State Policy Network (SPN), and a research fellow with the Hoover Institution.
 He co-founded the Institute for Justice (and was its Vice President and Director of Litigation) and was president of the Alliance for School Choice.

 Bolick was an assistant at the Equal Employment Opportunity Commission when U.S. Supreme Court Justice Clarence Thomas was EEOC chairman.
 While working for the Landmark Legal Foundation, Bolick led the defense for the first Wisconsin school voucher program.

 Until Bolick began presenting himself as a defender of low-income African American schoolchildren, he had been most closely associated with attacks on affirmative action.
 He is the author of "The Affirmative Action Fraud: Can We Restore the American Civil Rights Vision?" published by the Cato Institute.